Květa Jeriová

 Květoslava Jeriová-Pecková (/cs/; alternatively also Květa Jeriová-Pecková; born Květoslava Jeriová, 10 October 1956) is a former Czech cross-country skier.
 She competed from 1980 to 1984.
 She won three medals at the Winter Olympics with a silver at the 4 × 5 km relay (1984) and two bronzes in the 5 km (1980, 1984).
 Jeriová was the most successful Czech woman cross-country skier until Kateřina Neumannová came along in the 1990s.

 She also won a bronze medal in the 10 km at the 1982 FIS Nordic World Ski Championships and won a total of eight World cup events during her short career.

 Jeriová also won the 5 km event at the Holmenkollen ski festival in 1981.

 Personal life

-She was married to Zdeněk Pecka until his death in 30 January 2024.
+She was married to Zdeněk Pecka until his death on 30 January 2024.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).